 I must dig out a ‘Graham Thomas’ rose in my Eastbourne garden for instance – it has been reminiscing about past glories for far too long.
-Ditto, a scraggy old Teucrium fruticans in France – anything that you have grown from a tiny cutting is that much harder to bin, isn’t it, infanticide has a tricky moral dimension.
+Ditto, a scraggy old Teucrium fruticans in France – though anything that you have grown from a tiny cutting is that much harder to bin, isn’t it.
+Infanticide has a tricky moral dimension.

 And then there are the things I need more of (apart, obviously, from Whole Nut chocolate and a crisp dry white).
 I must divide Geranium ‘Rozanne’, for one, and spread it around.
 I know it’s a cliché, but what a plant!
 In glowing flower for months and months, never a nuisance, beloved by insects.
-Its only vice is that it looks EXACTLY like a buttercup root in the spring, so please be very careful not to yank it up in errror.
+Its only vice is that it looks EXACTLY like a buttercup root in the spring, so please be very careful not to yank it up in error.

 Now what has worked for you this last year, dear sisters, and what in your gardens, is going to get a steely-eyed New Year scything?

-So no more bedding out, no repeated planting themes, no matching colour schemes – it’s going to be all obscure and understated oddities from now on (E and C would probably point out at this stage that a garden’s character reflects that of its owner, and whilst Elaine’s garden is all vivaciousness and colour, and Caroline’s is a triumph of grit against adversity, mine will just be weird….)
+So no more bedding out, no repeated planting themes, no matching colour schemes.
+It’s going to be all obscure and understated oddities from now on (E and C would probably point out at this stage that a garden’s character reflects that of its owner.
+So whilst Elaine’s garden is all vivaciousness and colour, and Caroline’s is a triumph of grit against adversity, mine will just be – weird….)

-I sent poor Caroline on a mission to Glendoick near Dundee a few weeks ago to collect the last remaining rooted cuttings of this wonderful nursery’s Vireya Rhododendron

-collection before they ceased production of this line of dwarf subtropical rarities and tending these little gems in my glasshouse is giving me inestimable pleasure.
+I sent poor Caroline on a mission to Glendoick near Dundee a while back, to collect the last remaining rooted cuttings of this wonderful nursery’s vireya rhodendron collection.
+This was before they ceased production of this line of dwarf subtropical rarities, and tending these little gems in my glasshouse is giving me inestimable pleasure.

 So all effort in the coming year will be devoted to my growing collection of South African proteas, Maderian echiums and tender rhododendrons.

-Conversely others showed balls of steel – Kniphofia ‘Tawny King’; Diascia personata, plus two Geranium macrorrhizums ‘Galgenveld’ and ‘White Ness’.
-Their low centre of gravity coupled with British Grit were worthy of the dam-busters theme tune…..thank you Cranesbill Nurseries.
+Conversely others showed balls of steel – Kniphofia ‘Tawny King’; Diascia personata, plus two Geranium macrorrhizum ‘Galgenveld’ and ‘White Ness’.
+Their low centre of gravity coupled with British Grit were very encouraging after so many failures…..thank you Cranesbill Nurseries.